Directed by: Joss Whedon || Produced by: Kevin Feige

 Running Time: 141 minutes

-If you value this movie’s narrative coherency over a juggarnaut corporation’s media-takeover, these complaints are totally valid, and kneejerk fanboy/girl justifications fall flat.
-There is absolutely no reason for characters played by Don Cheadle, Cobie Smulders, Andy Serkis, Claudia Kim, Anthony Mackie, Hayley Atwell, Idris Elba, Stellan Skarsgard, and Thomas Kretschmann to be in this movie.
-Sure, individually their lines and screentime are negligible, but they mount up quickly and only pay off if you’ve seen every fucking film in the MCU.
-Hell, I’ve seen every film in the MCU and I didn’t give two shits about seeing any of them!
+If you value this movie’s narrative coherency over a juggernaut corporation’s media-takeover, these complaints are valid, and kneejerk fanboy/girl justifications fall flat.
+There is no reason for characters played by Don Cheadle, Cobie Smulders, Andy Serkis, Claudia Kim, Anthony Mackie, Hayley Atwell, Idris Elba, Stellan Skarsgard, and Thomas Kretschmann to be in this movie.
+Hell, I’ve seen every film in the MCU and I didn’t give two shits about seeing any of them.
 All these characters are doing here are setting up future films we haven’t seen yet and will have to pay more money to understand their impact.
 They add nothing of weight that pays off in this film.

-In the end, Age of Ultron, much like Christopher Nolan’s Interstellar (2014), is a good compass for determining what type of cinephile or movie-fan you are.
-If you’re the type of person who requires logical cause-and-effect sequences for a story to unfold, who cares about sensible character development that can be explained and contained within a single film , you won’t enjoy this movie a ton.
-If you’re the kind of fan who relies on heavy-duty, CGI-spectacle and/or childhood nostalgia to fuel your appreciation of a bigger cinematic picture and overarching canonical universe, you will get a lot out of this movie.
-It’s almost like a litmus test for determining where one’s artistic sensibilities lie.
+In the end, AoU, much like Christopher Nolan’s Interstellar (2014), is a good compass for determining what type of cinephile or movie-fan you are.
+If you’re the type of person who requires logical cause-and-effect sequences for a story to unfold, who cares about sensible character development that can be explained and contained within a single film , you won’t enjoy this movie much.
+If you’re the kind of fan who relies on heavy duty CGI-spectacle and/or childhood nostalgia to fuel your appreciation of a bigger cinematic picture and overarching canonical universe, you will get a lot out of this movie.
+It’s almost a litmus test for determining where one’s artistic sensibilities lie.

 SUMMARY & RECOMMENDATION: Though I’m not sure they adhere to the laws of Newtonian physics or any physical universe I’ve ever heard of, the FX are colorful and epic.
-The finale is a good mix of shoot ’em ups, robot-bashing, and good ole-fashioned superhero rescues.
 The MCU continues to rely on its overwhelmingly likable cast and character banter to carry its stories, and I suppose in that respect, it succeeds.

 — However… if you thought the original Avengers was overcrowded, you ain’t seen nothing yet.
 This film’s cast is so cramped and overflowing for no good reason that almost nobody has time to shine.
 Virtually no character has a substantial arc within this singular story, and the story is so poorly paced that none of the major set-pieces hit like they could or should.
-Also, remember the tense, grounded fist-fights and shootouts between Captain American and the Winter Soldier?
-Remember how easy it was to project oneself into that story and feel the weight of every punch and gunshot?
-Well, prepare for a cartoony, over-the-top cheese-fest with little bits of live-action sprinkled throughout.
 Whedon’s snarky humor grows tiresome the fifth or sixth time we cover how Rogers doesn’t like bad language.

 —> ON THE FENCE